Darkness Falls (2003 film): Music

+Release

+Darkness Falls premiered in the United States on January 24, 2003, through Sony Pictures Releasing.
+The film was released in Australia later that year, on August 28, 2003.

+Marketing

+Producer John Hegeman, who had helped design the highly-successful marketing campaign for The Blair Witch Project (1999), produced a faux documentary titled The Legend of Matilda Dixon, a tactic similarly employed with that film (a faux documentary titled The Curse of Blair Witch had also been made to bolster its reputation as being based on real events).

+Home media

+Sony Pictures Home Entertainment released a special edition DVD on April 29, 2003.
+A Blu-ray edition was released in North America by Image Entertainment on October 11, 2018.

 Reception

 Box office

-Darkness Falls debuted at number one its opening weekend.
-Grossing $32,551,396 domestically and $47,488,536 worldwide, Darkness Falls was considered a commercial success at the U.S. box office, recouping its $11 million budget.
+Darkness Falls debuted at number one its opening weekend in the United States, opening across 2,837 theaters.
+The film grossed $32,551,396 in North America and an additional $14,937,140 internationally.
+With a worldwide gross of $47,488,536, Darkness Falls was considered a commercial success, recouping its $11 million budget.

 Critical response

-According to review aggregate website Rotten Tomatoes, 9% of critics out of 131 reviews gave the film a positive review, with an average rating of 3.2/10; the critical consensus is: "A derivative movie where the scares are few and things don't make much sense".
-On Metacritic, the film has a score of 23 out of 100, indicating "generally unfavorable reviews", based on reviews from 27 critics.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-In his review for The New York Times, Stephen Holden called the film "an efficient little horror movie that doesn't waste its time getting down to business."
+In his review for The New York Times, Stephen Holden gave the film a favorable review, calling it "an efficient little horror movie that doesn't waste its time getting down to business."
 Although the film had a "deliberate sparseness of gore," Holden noted the "demonization of a benign childhood phantom" as the film's "cleverest notion."
-Jamie Russell of the BBC gave it 3/5 stars, writing: "This is a self-consciously silly, completely disposable multiplex movie that does its best to deliver its fair share of chills while struggling to keep a straight face."
+The Portland Mercury's Andrew Wright also wrote favorably of the film, conceding: "Darkness Falls may lack the relentless, resonating shiver quality that marks an indelible horror classic, but it provides for more than acceptable campfire fare (although at under 80 minutes, it lasts less than most Duralogs), with occasional moments of genuine visceral fright."
+Jamie Russell of the BBC awarded it three out of five stars, writing: "This is a self-consciously silly, completely disposable multiplex movie that does its best to deliver its fair share of chills while struggling to keep a straight face."
+Alexander Walker of the Evening Standard wrote: "Bogey-fanciers may enjoy it; others may want to check out long before they all take refuge in the lighthouse."